agile-ts/documentation/docs/main/StyleGuide.md

 At the first look the `Style Guide 2` might look very boiler-plate-ey.
 Every entity has its own directory, with a bunch of files.
-True, for small applications like a simple Todo List, this might be an overkill.
+True, for small applications like a simple singe page application, this might be an overkill.
-But for enterprise applications that have planned to scale its definitely worth the work.
+But for enterprise applications that have planned to scale, its definitely worth a try.

 ####  🖥 ExampleApplications
 Currently, no open source application is using this `Style Guide`.